 To apply for student loan rehabilitation, contact your loan servicer.
 In order to rehabilitate your federal student loan you must agree to make nine voluntary, reasonable, and affordable monthly payments within 20 days of the payment due date.
 This agreement must be completed in writing.
 All nine payments must be made within 10 consecutive months.

-Private student loans do not qualify for student loan rehabilitation.
+Private student loans do not qualify for federal student loan rehabilitation.
 Federal Direct Loans or loans made through the Federal Family Education Loan (FFEL) program qualify for student loan rehabilitation.

 Loan Consolidation

 Consolidating your federal student loans into a Direct Consolidation Loan is another option to get your defaulted federal student loans out of default.
-To consolidate defaulted federal student loans into a new Direct consolidation Loan you have two options, which are:
+To consolidate defaulted federal student loans into a new Direct Consolidation Loan you have two options, which are:

 • Repaying the consolidated loan on an income-driven repayment plan.